AndreasElia/github-confirm/README.md

-# github-confirm
+# GitHub Confirm

-A Chrome extension to fill the confirmation dialog inputs
+A Chrome extension to fill the confirmation dialog inputs for dangerous actions